 - To put it another way, terrestrial crust formed by a process of accretion, sometimes gradually, sometimes episodically, over the entire span of time from the Archaean up to the present day.
 It was not the result of a single creation event at the beginning of time.

 - There is no geological interval after the Archaean when the whole Earth could have been under water.
 While sea-levels and coastlines have certainly changed, at least parts of the continents have always been above water.

-- There is no gap near the top of the fossil record representing the world just after the Flood, barren of terrestrial animals and vegetation.
+- There is no gap near the top of the fossil record representing the land just after the Flood, barren of animals and vegetation.